Early Childhood Care and Education - Inclusive Practice Advanced Certificate

 Upon successful completion of this program, students will be able to:

-- Completion of an Early Childhood Care and Education Certificate from an approved BC institution; and
+- Completion of an Early Childhood Care and Education Certificate from an approved BC institution

-In order to receive your credential in you program you must maintain a minimum GPA of 2.00 and a minimum of 60% or better in all semester courses.
+In order to receive your credential in your program, you must maintain a minimum GPA of 2.00 and a minimum of 60% or better in all semester courses.

 ECCE287 - Inclusive Practices